pslucas0212/virtwho-customerportal/README.md

 ### Viewing the virt-who reporting
 Head over to the [Red Hat customer portal](https://access.redhat.com) and login.

-After you login click on the Subscriptions link in the upper left hand corner of the Red Hat customer portal landing page.
+After you login, in the Red Hat customer poratl, click on the Subscriptions link in the upper left hand corner of the Red Hat customer portal landing page.
 ![Red Hat Customer Portal | Subscriptions](images/virtwho01.png)

 On the Subscriptions page, click the Systems tab.
 On the Systems page you will see the hypervisors that virt-who is aware of via the virt-who.conf file.
 ![Subscriptions | Systems](images/virtwho02.png)

-Click on a hypervisor link in the Systems page to get to the detail information for the hypervisor.
+Click on a hypervisor link in the Systems page to get to the detail information for a particular hypervisor.
 ![Systems | Details](images/virtwho03.png)

-From the Systems page, if you chose a RHEL instance, you will also be able to the hypervisor that the RHEL VM is running on in the RHEL instance's Detail page.
+From the Systems page, if you chose a RHEL instance, you will also be able to see the hypervisor that the RHEL VM is running on in the RHEL VM's instance Detail page.

 ![Sytem | Details](images/virtwho04.png)

 Now let's head over to the Red Hat Hybrid Console and login.
 [Red Hat Hybrid Console](cloud.redhat.com/)

-After you login the Red Hat Hybrid Console, chose Red Hat Enterprise Linux from the side menu.
+After you login to the Red Hat Hybrid Console, chose Red Hat Enterprise Linux from the side menu.
 ![Red Hat Enterprise Linux](images/virtwho05.png)

 On the Red Hat Enterprise Linux page expand the Subscriptions option on the side menu and click the All RHEL link.
 Scroll down on the subscription page to Insights registered RHEL servers and VMWare Hypervisors that are hosting RHEL VMs.
 ![All RHEL](images/virtwho06.png)

-You can exand the VMWare Hypervisor link to see what guests machines are running on a particular hypervisor.
-Also note that when the VMWare Hypervisor fist shows inthe All RHEL subscription section, it is listed with a UUID.
+You can expand the VMWare Hypervisor link to see what guests machines are running on a particular hypervisor.
+Also note that when the VMWare Hypervisor name first shows up in the All RHEL subscription section, it is listed with as am UUID.
 We will change the UUID to the hypervisor name in the next steps.
 ![Hypervisor list](images/virtwho07.png)

 To update the hypervsior name from the UUID to something more meaningful, click on the hypervisor link in the All RHEL page.